 As previously mentioned, a critical distinction between unipolar and bipolar depression is the presence of a history of manic or hypomanic symptoms in patients with bipolar disorders.
-It is more frequently patients with bipolar II disorder that are misdiagnosed, than those with bipolar I disorder,20 for the following reasons: (1) Often the patient feels remarkably well when hypomanic and is therefore unlikely to spontaneously report these episodes and may even deny them when directly questioned.
-(2) Patients with hypomania don't present with psychotic symptoms, nor are they hospitalized, so there may be no indication or records of a previous hypomanic episode.
-(3) Several prominent researchers have argued that the usual duration of hypomanic symptoms is actually only 1 to 3 days, ^{12,15,35-38} and that current DSM-IV-TR diagnostic criteria (requirement for 4 days of hypomania) could incorrectly preclude the appropriate diagnosis in patients with hypomania of shorter duration.
-(4) Clinically, patients with mild hypomania may present with irritability rather than the euphoria, or an exaggerated sense of well-being that is often associated with an elevated mood state, further challenging the physician.
+Patients with bipolar II disorder are more frequently misdiagnosed than those with bipolar I disorder, 20 for the following reasons: (1) Often the patient feels remarkably well when hypomanic and is therefore unlikely to spontaneously report these episodes and may even deny them when directly questioned.
+(2) Patients with hypomania do not present with psychotic symptoms, and they are not hospitalized, so there may be no indication or records of a previous hypomanic episode.3 Several prominent researchers have argued that the usual duration of hypomanic symptoms is actually only 1 to 3 davs12,15,35-38 and that current DSM-IV-TR diagnostic criteria (requirement for 4 days of hypomania) could incorrectly preclude the appropriate diagnosis in patients with hypomania of shorter duration.
+4 The clincal presentation of patients with mild hypomania may be irritability rather than the euphoria, or an exaggerated sense of well-being that is often associated with an elevated mood state, further challenging the physician.

-On the other hand, as many as 35% to 60% of patients with bipolar disorders may experience an episode of major depression before experiencing a manic episode, 27making the distinction between bipolar disorders and major depression (unipolar depression) substantially more difficult if not impossible.
-The presence of hypomanic or manic episode(s) is required in order to meet criteria for a diagnosis of bipolar disorders, and until that seminal episode occurs, it would be virtually impossible to diagnose anything other than major depression.
+On the other hand, as many as 35% to 60% of patients with bipolar disorders may experience an episode of major depression before experiencing a manic episode,27making the distinction between bipolar disorders and major depression (unipolar depression) substantially more difficult if not impossible.
+The presence of hypomanic or manic episode(s) is required to meet criteria for a diagnosis of bipolar disorders, and until that seminal episode occurs, it would be virtually impossible to diagnose anything other than major depression.
 However, as soon as the event occurs, the prior "misdiagnosis" needs to be updated to reflect the true bipolar disorder.